 From twilio-developer-kit

-Set up and manage Twilio authentication credentials: Auth Tokens, API keys (Standard, Main, Restricted), Access Tokens for client-side SDKs, and credential rotation.
-Use this skill as a prerequisite foundation before making any Twilio API calls.
+Set up and manage Twilio authentication credentials: Auth Tokens, API keys, and Access Tokens for client SDKs.

 Twilio supports multiple authentication methods.
 For most developers: use Auth Token for local prototyping, then move to API Keys in production.